Spacecraft Angular Rate Estimation via Event-Based Camera Sensing: Methodology

 Let us consider the case of a spacecraft under instantaneous rotational motion about a given axis and at a given rate as in Section \ref{sec:attitude_kinematics}.
 The spacecraft is equipped with an event-based sensor and, for simplicity, let us assume that the body frame matches the camera frame.
 While rotating, the camera continuously provides event locations according to the threshold in Eq.~\eqref{eq:intensity} in the form $e_i$ = ($x_i$, $y_i$, $t_i$, $k_i$).
 Stars, which appear to move across the field of view, trigger events along their paths, as shown in Figure \ref{fig:starpolarity}.

 Let us consider a local region of pixels surrounding a star.
 As the star moves across the field of view, this region is activated by events of positive polarity along the apparent direction of motion, and by events of negative polarity in the opposite direction.
 The coexistence of opposite-polarity events within the same local region encodes information about the direction of motion, while the separation between these polarities is proportional to the magnitude of the motion field.
-Figure \ref{fig:eventsrepresentation} illustrates a sample event stream triggered by a rotating camera.
-The stream is visualized in the spatiotemporal (x, y, t) space (Figure \ref{fig:eventsrepresentationa}) and projected onto three orthogonal planes.
-The projection onto the (x, y) plane highlights the apparent motion of the stars over time (Figure \ref{fig:eventsrepresentationb}), while the projections onto the (x, t) and (y, t) planes reveal the components of the apparent velocity, that are u and v, respectively, represented as the slopes of the event trajectories (Figure \ref{fig:eventsrepresentationc} and Figure \ref{fig:eventsrepresentationd}, respectively).
+Fig.~\ref{fig:eventsrepresentation} illustrates a sample event stream triggered by a rotating camera.
+The stream is visualized in the spatiotemporal (x, y, t) space (Fig.~\ref{fig:eventsrepresentationa}) and projected onto three orthogonal planes.
+The projection onto the (x, y) plane highlights the apparent motion of the stars over time (Fig.~\ref{fig:eventsrepresentationb}), while the projections onto the (x, t) and (y, t) planes reveal the components of the apparent velocity, u and v, represented as the slopes of the event trajectories (Fig.~\ref{fig:eventsrepresentationc} and Fig.~\ref{fig:eventsrepresentationd}, respectively).

-Note that, without loss of generality, this paper considers event acquisitions lasting up to 0.1 s.
-It is important to note that event cameras can continuously acquire for longer time periods with a time resolution down to the microsecond.